Kyonabelle/Kyonabelle.github.io/about.md

 		</header>
 <!-- Two -->
 <h2 id="content"></h2>
 <p>Annabelle pursued a technical diploma in Film, Sound & Video at Ngee Ann Polytechnic's acclaimed School of Film & Media Studies, Singapore.
-She began her journey in the entertainment industry with roles in larger Singapore television and broadcast companies, <b>Mediacorp Pte Ltd</b> and <b>The Moving Visuals Co.</b>.
-Upon graduation in 2019, she went on to take on a Post-production editor role at <b>Vicinity Studio</b>.

-She has since moved on to do digital marketing for local film distributor, <b>Purple Plan</b>.</p>
+She began her journey in the entertainment industry with roles in <b>Mediacorp Pte Ltd</b> and <b>The Moving Visuals Co.</b> – both of which are highly established television and broadcast companies.
+Upon graduation in 2019, she temporarily took on the role of post-production editor at <b>Vicinity Studio</b>.
+Her passions for Asian cinema and Korean content however led her to pursue digital marketing for local film distributor, <b>Purple Plan</b>, where she is now a devoted advocate for the cinema-going experience.</p>

 <p>Despite her extensive experience as a technical crew, Annabelle siezed the opportunity to further her studies at Australia's top institution, the <a href="https://study.unimelb.edu.au/">University of Melbourne</a> in 2017, and was offered a coveted position in Unimelb's rigorous <a href="https://arts.unimelb.edu.au/students/undergraduate/enrich-your-bachelor-of-arts/honours">honours programme</a> in 2019.
 Using Netflix and the South Korean "Hallyu" wave as her case study, she posits that Asia's exponentially increasing cultural power was influential enough to oppose Western imperialism in the post-television world.
 Her thesis titled, <i>"Netflix Unoriginals: Where does the West stand among the Rest"</i>, was awarded first-class honours.</p>

-<p>Today, Annabelle continues to manage her independent videography and photography projects (buttons below) and has also  ventured into producing reviews about film and tv shows on her podcast, "<a href="https://open.spotify.com/show/2Jobj5yU9GO76OsrQivkII?si=o0ZaXe70RImBSWiES_a5Yw">Tteok Show</a>".</p>
+<p>In her free time, Annabelle has ventured into producing reviews about film and tv shows on her podcast, "<a href="https://open.spotify.com/show/2Jobj5yU9GO76OsrQivkII?si=o0ZaXe70RImBSWiES_a5Yw">Tteok Show</a>", and would really appreciate it if you would follow her on Instagram, Twitter and Spotify!</p>

 <!-- <div class="spotlights section"> -->
 <ul class="actions vertical">